JINJ95/jinj95/README.md

 ### Hi there 👋
-🔭✨ Endeavoring to Persevere through the hurdles using Google Foo!=]
+✨🌍👾🔭✨
+⚡ I am Strengthening my Google Foo & Endeavoring to Persevere!=]

 <!--
 **JINJ95/jinj95** is a _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.